Phone numbers

 • 1 thing which makes you feel grateful

-Whilst you do this, practise taking long, slow, deep breaths.
-Breathe in for four seconds, then out again for four seconds.
-Imagine you have a balloon in your stomach which is slowly inflating and deflating.
+While you do this, practise taking long, slow, deep breaths.
+Breathe in for 4 seconds, then out again for 4 seconds.
+Imagine you have a balloon in your stomach that's slowly inflating and deflating.
 This can be an effective way to reduce physical symptoms like an increase in heart rate or chest pains.

 Anxiety is incredibly common, with approximately 20% of the population experiencing an anxiety disorder of clinical significance.
-If the following applies to you, it might be time to reach out for extra support:
+If the following apply to you, it might be time to reach out for extra support:

 • Your worries about your health are so severe that it’s stopping you from living a normal life

 If you’re in need of support, know that you can reach out to friends and family, and don’t give yourself a hard time about it.
-If you feel you need professional help for health anxiety, your GP is a good place to start, but you could also get in touch with Priory where our world-class mental health professionals are able to diagnose sufferers of anxiety and treat the condition.
+If you feel you need professional help for health anxiety, your GP is a good place to start, but you could also get in touch with Priory.
+Our world class mental health professionals are able to diagnose sufferers of anxiety and treat your condition.

 Either way, you’ll undergo a physical and psychological evaluation, outlining your symptoms, life situation, family history and any other health issues that might be contributing to your anxiety.

-Today, effective treatments for conditions like anxiety are widely available.
+Today, effective treatment for conditions like anxiety is widely available.
 If you’re diagnosed with illness anxiety, your medical assessor will be able to outline the most appropriate treatment for you.
-Common treatments include:
+Common treatment includes:

 Therapy

-Psychotherapy is most commonly used for those who are struggling with anxiety.
-Sessions of cognitive behavioural therapy treating anxiety can be particularly effective, as this form of therapy is designed to give you the tools to manage your disorder and continue to live a normal life.
-These sessions could be in one of many common therapy formats: in-person, remotely as part of online therapy or as part of a group.
+Psychotherapy is most commonly used for people who are struggling with anxiety.
+Cognitive behavioural therapy (CBT) can be particularly effective, as this form of therapy is designed to give you the tools to manage your disorder and continue to live a normal life.
+These sessions could take place in one of many common therapy formats.

 Medication

-Medication can also be an effective way to treat health anxiety, if it is deemed appropriate for the individual and therapy alone isn’t improving your levels of anxiety.
+Medication can also be an effective way to treat health anxiety, if it's appropriate for you and therapy alone isn’t improving your levels of anxiety.

-Antidepressants are frequently used to help sufferers of anxiety to regulate their mood - commonly selective serotonin reuptake inhibitors (SSRIs).
+Antidepressants are frequently used to help sufferers of anxiety to regulate their mood - the most commonly used are selective serotonin reuptake inhibitors (SSRIs).
 If you have a mood or anxiety disorder in addition to your anxiety, medications used to treat those conditions may also help.